Talendar/neuroevolutionary_investor/README.md

 ## The investor
-The main component of each investor (an individual of the population, represented by the class *Investor*) is its "brain".
+In each trading session, the investor (an individual of the population), represented by the class *Investor*, can decide to take one of the following actions:

+   * Buy *x* IBOVESPA shares;
+   * Do nothing;
+   * Sell *y* IBOVESPA shares.

+The main component of each investor is its "brain".
 We give that name to the _**Artificial Neural Network**_ (*ANN*) responsible for making decisions for the investor.

 to_do: the investor's brain; genetic algorithm + neural network = neuroevolution